 The sky is gray, the wind blows cold, and all the earth seems devoid of life.
 It’s winter in the Chesapeake Bay region.
 But if you venture outside, you’ll likely catch a glimpse of many critters that are most common during the coldest months.
 Some of these animals only visit our region this time of year.
 (That’s right – they actually like our winters!)

 Get your winter critter-fix by learning about these six beautiful Bay animals.
 Then leave us a comment letting us know about your favorite wintering Chesapeake Bay critter!

-Lion’s mane jellyfish prefer to hang out in the northern latitudes, and travel to the Bay in the winter because the water is cold.
+Lion’s mane jellyfish prefer to hang out in the northern latitudes, and travel to the Bay in the winter because of cold waters.
 The further north you travel, the larger the lion’s mane jellyfish becomes!
-The largest recorded specimen washed up along a beach in Massachusetts in 1870, had a bell (body) with a diameter of 7.5 feet and tentacles 120 feet long.
+The largest recorded specimen washed up along a beach in Massachusetts in 1870, had a bell (body) with a diameter of 7.5 feet and tentacles 120 feet long

 2. Tundra swan

 Looking for a place to view tundra swans?
-The coast is best (I've seen them near Salisbury as well as Eastern Neck Wildlife Refuge in Rock Hall, Maryland), but if you're inland, you may be in luck, too!
-Last winter, I was lucky enough to see a flock at Patuxent Wildlife Research Refuge in Laurel, Maryland.
+The coast is best, but if you're inland, you may be in luck, too!
+Last winter, Tundra Swans were spotted at Eastern Neck Wildlife Refuge in Rock Hall, Maryland and the Patuxent Wildlife Research Refuge in Laurel, Maryland.

 3. Bald eagle

 The bald eagle is not only the national emblem of the United States, but also the face of an environmental movement born out of its near extinction.

 Pesticides (particularly DDT) and increased development left this beautiful raptor on the brink in the mid-20th century.
 But bald eagles have since made a remarkable comeback, enough so that the federal government removed them from the "threatened" species list in 2007.